SantosJGND/Tools_and_toys/VCF_analysis/README.md

 >ii.
 Structure analysis of p-value matrix.
 Clustering and profile analysis.

 >iii.
-Local classification of local haplotypes using cluster similarity.
+Classification of local haplotypes using cluster similarity.

 #### Curation